typst/typst/docs/src/reference/types.md

 - location: selector (positional, required)
   The selector ued to find the last element.
 - inclusive: boolean (named)
-  Whether the last element should match or not.
-This is only applicable if both selectors match the same type of element.
+  Whether the `target` element itself should match or not.
+This is only relevant if both selectors match the same type of element.
   Defaults to `{true}`.